 No one seems to want to point out that the walls are made of solid concrete and may be load bearing for the other floors piled above us.
 They’re probably hoping as much as me that this whole place just crumbles to pieces one day.

 I’m not saying she hasn’t made SOME good changes.
-One might even argue that it would be impossible for this place to get any worse.
+She did, after all, buy us that pretty nifty glass coffee table in the break room… One might even argue that it would be impossible for this place to get any worse.
 She just goes about the changes in the worst way possible.

 Here’s how a reasonable person would do it: “I have decided to move office A to office B and office B to office C, which will now be out-sourced.”